blitzarx1/wisdom-fort/README.md

-# wisdom-fort
+# Wisdom-Fort

-This project implements a TCP server that provides a quote from the "Word of Wisdom" book after a client successfully solves a Proof of Work (PoW) challenge.
-The server is designed to be resistant to DDoS attacks by requiring a PoW solution before serving a quote.
+Wisdom-Fort is a TCP server that utilizes Proof of Work (PoW) challenges as a shield against DDoS attacks.
+It serves insightful quotes to clients, but only after they have successfully solved a PoW challenge.
+This project is designed to balance server-side protection mechanisms with a rewarding client-side experience

 ## Design Overview